kyma-project/kyma/tools/failery/README.md

 # Failery

 ## Overview
-This project allows to generate failing mock types for given interfaces.
+This project allows you to generate failing mock types for given interfaces.
+It is based on the [mockery](https://github.com/vektra/mockery) project.

-What is a failing mock type?
-It is a type that implements an interface, but when any of method returns an error or pointer to it, it will always return an error.
+A failing mock type is a type that implements an interface.
+In case any method returns an error or error pointer, a failing mock type also returns an error.

-Failery is based on [mockery](https://github.com/vektra/mockery).

 ## Prerequisites